matwilso/matwilso.github.io/quotes.md

 permalink: /quotes/
 ---

-this is just a random sample, not necessarily all time best quotes
+this is just a random sample, not necessarily best quotes

 # Technology/startups/life